clojure-emacs/clojure-mode/README.md

 to them and to alter their behavior individually (e.g. add extra font-locking just to `clojurescript-mode`) .

+Note that all modes derive from `clojure-mode`, so things you add to `clojure-mode-hook` and `clojure-mode-map` will affect all the derived modes as well.

 ## Configuration

 To see a list of available configuration options do `M-x customize-group RET clojure`.